-New in 2026: Singapore has announced a National AI Council.
+Singapore has established a National AI Council.
 IMDA has published the Agentic AI Governance Framework.
 Find out what this means for your business →

-Most enterprises deploying autonomous AI have invested in policy, documentation, and oversight committees.
+Most organisations deploying autonomous AI have invested in policy, documentation, and oversight committees.
 Almost none have built the enforcement layer that makes any of that real.
-If your system cannot halt a live decision and demand human ratification, you do not have governance.
-You have unmanaged liability.
+If your system cannot halt a live decision and require human ratification before it executes, your governance documentation has no mechanism to enforce itself.
+That gap is where liability actually lives.

-Built for CROs, CISOs, and Enterprise Architects deploying autonomous AI.
+Built for CROs, CISOs, Compliance Officers, and Enterprise Architects in Singapore and Southeast Asia.

 30 minutes.
 No pitch deck.
 You will leave knowing exactly where your enforcement gaps are.